octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 returned_operations = nil
 ```

-As seen previously, the smart contract can be executed only if the amount of XTZ transferred is lower than 5000000; otherwise the execution fails.
+As seen previously, the smart contract can be executed only if the amount of Tez transferred is lower than 5000000; otherwise the execution fails.
 This constraint can be written in Coq (Gallina - Terms) with the following:

 ```
 (Z.ge (tez.to_Z (amount env)) 5000000)